GSA/digitalcorps.gsa.gov/_fellows/2022/trey-gordner.md

 hometown: Columbia, SC
 university: Virginia Polytechnic Institute and State University
 region: west
-bio_short: Product manager with a passion for artificial intelligence and urban planning.
+bio_short: Product manager with a passion for artificial intelligence and urban planning
 why: "As a software product manager, I am motivated by solving meaningful problems for many people.
 In the public sector I can streamline access to vital services for millions."
 fun_fact: Trey was an Army kid and changed schools every year until the 8th grade.
 tags: ['west', '2022','Product_Management']